Anatoly1010/Atomize/atomize/documentation/awg_functions.md

 Arguments: none; Output: none.
 Example: awg_close() closes the AWG driver.
 ```
 This function closes the AWG driver and should be called only without arguments.
 The function should always be called at the end of an experimental script, since the AWG card driver is opened during whole experiment in order to achieve high rate of buffer updating.
-It is STRONGLY recommended to add a gentle closing of the card to the experimental scripts for the case of an abrupt termination of the process.
+It is STRONGLY recommended to add a graceful closing of the card to the experimental scripts for the case of an abrupt termination of the process.
 As a possible option, one can use signal library:<br/>
 ```python3
 import signal
 import atomize.device_modules.Spectrum_M4I_6631_X8 as spectrum